dmgatti/rna-seq-lesson/_episodes/05-descriptive-plots.md

 ~~~
 {: .language-r}

-This is how our dataframe looks like:
+This is how our data frame looks like:

 ~~~
           ERR1406259 ERR1406260 ERR1406261 ERR1406262 ERR1406263